lociii/homeassistant-overwolf-status/info.md

+### Disclaimer

+This project is not endorsed by or affiliated with Overwolf or Home Assistant.

 # Overwolf Webhook

 This custom integration is part of a two-piece system to bridge game events from Overwolf into Home Assistant so that your smart home can react on them.